nginxinc/nginx-gateway-fabric/docs/proposals/data-plane-config.md

 The NGF control plane could implement its own custom API server.
 However the overhead of implementing this, which would include auth, validation, endpoints, and so on, would not be worth it due to the fact that the Kubernetes API server already does all of these things for us.

+- Policies CRD for granular control
+Being that these are global settings, a user may have a need for more granular control, in other words, changing the settings at a per-route or per-backend basis.
+A new Policy CRD could accomplish this in future work.

 ## References